Coping with Isolation

 Connect with others: The world is so much more accessible these days.
 Keep in touch with family or friends, or contact someone you haven't heard from in a long time.
 Phone or video call friends or family, use social media to keep in touch, though see below about sensible social media 😉

 We need to keep ourselves updated with events and current guidance, but too much can stress us out even more.
 It can help to limit your exposure to news.

 Limit social media and unfollow people or pages that give you a bad feeling.
 Remember - lots of what you read on social media isn't true!
 No matter how convincing it seems, or who shared it.
 Also, people are likely to be highly sensitive and on edge at present, and comments can become strained!

-Contact your GP or local MIND or other local group for advice, or call the Samaritans if you need more help.
-There are also lots of BWRT® therapists offering reduced rate or pro bono help throughout this time, as well as many online self-help services.
+Mental Health support: Contact your GP or local MIND or other local group for advice, or call the Samaritans if you need help.
+There are also lots of BWRT® therapists offering reduced rate or pro bono help throughout this time.